thomasleveil/b3-plugin-votemapbf3/README.rst

   - Fixes nextmap_display_interval that was not working at all
   - Maps options are now announced with their gamemode

+1.2.1
+  - Fixes bug where more than 10 vote options would not be sorted correctly before being displayed.
+See https://github.com/courgette/b3-plugin-votemapbf3/issues/1

 Contrib
 -------